zerotier/docs/docs/faq-rules.md

 accept; # Accept what's left, returning RDP traffic
 ```

-This is a common request, but we’re not sure this is best pattern for rules.
+This is a common request, but we're not sure this is best pattern for rules.
 See the manual and the other examples in the wiki.

-In particular, this has the disadvantage of blocking RDP’s UDP mode.
+In particular, this has the disadvantage of blocking RDP's UDP mode.

 Locking down UDP